Toronto's Historical Plaques

 Photo Source - Wikimedia Commons

-Located in a garden between the west side of the Provincial Legislature and Queen's Park Crescent West is an Ontario Heritage Trust plaque.
+Located in a garden between the west side of the Provincial Legislature and Queen's Park Crescent West is this Ontario Heritage Trust plaque.
 Here's what it says:

 Plaque coordinates: 43.662400 -79.392667